Sod pallets cover 400 square feet (20'x20' area). There are 150 pieces on each pallet.

 Once the quote is accepted, a non-refundable deposit is required to secure a spot on our schedule.
 The materials are ordered, trucking is secured, tools and equipment are prepared, 811 is called three full business days before the scheduled sod replacement.
 If an irrigation inspection is included in the estimate, our irrigation technician will come out the day before to flag and correct any issues with the sprinkler system.

 Once the quote is accepted, a non-refundable deposit is required to secure a spot on our schedule.
 The deposit is a good faith gesture--we have set aside a crew, dedicated trucking, allocated our time, and placed an order for materials especially for your project.

 We understand unavoidable changes and delay happen in life and we are flexible.
 Please notify the office by calling (941) 933-0001 or emailing email@example.com at least 48 hours before your scheduled sod replacement.
 There is no guarantee that we'll be able to reschedule your job immediately after, but we will do our best to work it in the schedule.

 If the rain chances are above 70% or if the sod fields are saturated from prior rain, sod installations are pushed back.
 All jobs are pushed back and will be completed in the order in which they are scheduled.
 This is more common during the summer months.
 We will stay in contact and will inform our customers of any changes or possible delays.

 If you're going to replace your entire lawn, turn off irrigation.
 Make sure irrigation is flagged.
 Contact your cable provider and ask if they report to 811.
 If not, ask them to come mark the cable lines.

-We take cash, personal and business checks, Visa, Mastercard, Discover, and American Express.
+We take cash, personal and business checks, Visa, Mastercard, Discover, American Express, and Paypal.